Ludovicus Sasada: Return to Japan and martyrdom

 In 1622, Sotelo, Sasada and Ludovicus Baba (personal servant to Father Sotelo), set sail for Japan, disguised as merchants.
 As the Chinese captain suspected them for religious missionaries, they were surrendered to governmental authorities at Nagasaki.
 Within six months, these three prisoners were transferred to the new prison at Ōmura.
 Their imprisonment almost lasted for two years.
-Two other missionary priests, Pedro Vásquez OP and Miguel de Carvalho SJ, eventually joined these three Franciscans in captivity.
+Two other missionary priests, Dominican Pedro Vásquez and Jesuit Miguel de Carvalho, eventually joined these three Franciscans in captivity.

 Their life in the Ōmura prison was like a friary.
 These priests performed their religious exercises and celebrated Holy Mass.
 The imprisoned Christians at the risk of their lives procured what was needed.
 On 24 August, a death sentence was ordered.
 When they received the news they sang the Te Deum.
 At ten in the morning, they were taken by boat to the place of execution.
 They were tied to stakes and a fire was placed around them.
 Sotelo was placed in the center and the two Japanese were on the outside of the circle.
 Since the fire burned the ropes of the two Japanese Franciscans, they prostrated themselves towards the center stake and asked for the Bishop-elect's blessing.
 Sotelo invoked God's blessing upon them and they returned to their stakes until they were overcome by the fire and smoke.
 After these martyrs died, the soldiers burned their remains in another fire and took their ashes in a boat to throw dispose of them into the sea, to prevent them being carried away by the Christians, even though a witness was able to collect some of Pedro Vásquez's cremains and had them deposited in a Jesuit Church in the Philippines.

 Sasada was beatified by Pope Pius IX on 7 July 1867.
 In the Roman Catholic Church, his feast day is celebrated on 25 August, as well as 10 September, the anniversary of the massacre of 205 Japanese martyrs.